stebas101/XOXStocks/README.md

 # XOXStocks
-## A stock and ETF screener based on Flask
+## A Stock and ETF screener based on Flask
 #### Video Demo:  <URL HERE>

+__XOXStocks__ is a self-contained Stock and ETF screener web application based on Flask.
+I developed it as a final project for the [CS50's _Introduction to Computer Science_](https://cs50.harvard.edu/x/2024) course.

+#### Disclaimer

+educational purposes

+no guarantee about the accuracy of the data provided by the app

+it shouldn't be used to make investment decisions

+### Project description:

 TODO
-- what my project does
-- what each of the files contains and does
-- design choices: why

-### Installation

-### Project description:
+#### How to install and run

+TODO

 #### Design and Components

+TODO

 - use of WTForms and FlaskWTForms allows to streamline the form validation and to implement CSRF key encription on form data

 - use of SQLAlchemy: ORM approach, replacing sqlite with MySQL or PostgreSQL